mapillary/mapillary_tools/README.md

 #### Video Process

-Local video process involves two commands:
+Client-side video process involves two commands:

 1. `sample_video`: sample videos into images, and insert capture times to the image EXIF.
 Capture time is calculated based on the video start time and sampling interval.
 This is where `ffmpeg` is being used.